SmitCoderX/Meme-o-logy/README.md

 # Meme-o-logy
-Meme app for participating in PWA (Philip's App War)
+Meme app for participating in PWA (Philipp's App War)

 ## Used:
 - **100% Kotlin**